 You can mail or fax a something to prove you’ve filed bankruptcy.
 This will include the filing stamp is on the page as proof of its filing.
-While you’re at it, let the creditor’s attorney know (he or she will be on the Earnings Withholding Order paperwork that started the garnishment).
-Finally, it would be wise to provide a copy of your petition as proof of filing to the local law enforcement who also will be on the EWO.
+While you’re at it, let the creditor’s attorney know.
+He or she will be on the Earnings Withholding Order paperwork that started the garnishment.
+Finally, provide a copy of your petition as proof of filing to the local law enforcement who also will be on the EWO.

 What Happens Next?

 Once you have let HR and the others (above) know, you will go back to getting your full pay check.
 The case then proceeds as a usual Chapter 7 or Chapter 13 bankruptcy would.

 You might even be able to recover the funds that were garnished.

 But hurry.
 Every moment you delay means you’re risking another garnished paycheck.
 Don’t send your money to “them.”
 You need it for groceries and food.
 You’re going to need to start getting money together for your bankruptcy.
 You cannot afford to lose 25% of your pay check.

 Why We’re Better

 Most Santa Clarita bankruptcy lawyers don’t go to Los Angeles for you when you testify.
 Attorney Hale Antico does.
 I strive for excellent customer service.
 Sending you to court alone just doesn’t seem right.